Promoting British Values at Eaton Park Academy

 Rule of law

 As soon as children join Eaton Park Academy, they are taught the academy rules and understand that these are necessary in order to keep our academy a safe and happy place for everyone.
 Through the behaviour system, the children are taught the importance of following rules and the consequences if they do not.
 This simple and straightforward system prepares children for their future in education and wider society.
-The Ambassadors and Prefects undertake their role in upholding and promoting the rules of the academy very seriously.
+The Ambassadors undertake their role in upholding and promoting the rules of the academy very seriously.
 This message is reinforced through PSHE, assemblies and visits, for example Crucial Crew.
 Our children also learn about laws and rules in the local community, society and the wider world and are provided with ample opportunities to engage with people who keep us safe and reinforce the law.

-At Eaton Park we value everyone as an individual, and we encourage all children to make their own choices from the moment they join our academy family.
+At Eaton Park, we value everyone as an individual, and we encourage all children to make their own choices from the moment they join our academy family.
 We encourage the children to take the lead in their learning and children are actively encouraged to make their own choices in a safe and supportive environment.
-Some examples of the choices that children are encouraged to make are the after school clubs they will participate in.
+Children are also actively involved in the choice and development of plans.
 Pupils are encouraged to take responsibility for their own behaviour and are encouraged to make the right choices.
 Through PSHE lessons, children are taught about their individual rights and choices.